Risks for transmission

 Whether HIV transmission takes place is related to many different things.
 The most important ones are listed below (see Figure 1).

-The risk from each of these factors may be anywhere between high and zero.
-These all affect how safe or risky an activity might be and they also interact with and impact on other risk factors.
+The risk from each factor might be anywhere between highest and zero.
+They all affect and interact with each other.

 The next pages discuss each of these risks in more detail.

 Last updated: 1 December 2019.